shahidhk/iitm-network-auth-app/README.md

 ## Privacy and Security

 - This application does not collect any personal information regarding the user.
-- The username and password used for authentication are stored using the `window.localStorage` method, in order to automatically connect at startup.
+- The username and password used for authentication are stored locally, in order to automatically connect at startup.
-- The application may collect anonymous telemetry data for statistical purposes.
+- The application may collect anonymous data for statistical purposes.
 - The application will occasionally contact the update server for checking and downloading updates.

 ## Contributing